sergiovegasalonso/first-exercise/README.md

 3. husky with pre commit conditions pipeline
 4. github actions on push and pull request with the same conditions that husky pre commit

+## this solution does not contain (for lack of time)

+1. pinia store
+2. tailwindcss basic configuration
+3. cached query system like tanstack query
+4. theming configuration

 ## definition

 ```js